VishnuUnnikrishnan/aiven_assignment/README.md

 ### .secrets/dbpass
 This file contains the db password.
 This also needs to be updated by the user.
 What this does is prevent the password being exposed in source code.

+## Testing
+Unit testing was carried out for all of the main modules.